-Attaching the Brackets to the SCE 2000
+How to Attach the Brackets to the SCE 2000

 Before installing the SCE 2000 in the rack, you must first install an appropriate rack-mount bracket on each side of the front of the SCE 2000, as illustrated in the following figure.
-See Tools and Parts Required (on page 4-2) for a listing of the parts and tools required for installing the rack-mount.
+See Tools and Parts Required for a listing of the parts and tools required for installing the rack-mount.